jpbaruteu/gcp-poc-tf/README.md

 terraform apply -var-file=review.env.tfvars
 ```

+## Deploy application into GCP

+Now, environments are created into GCP.
+You can get source application from the following repository and deploy it on each env : `https://github.com/jpbaruteu/gcp-poc.git`

 ## Create a new environment

 Duplicate dev directory and rename `dev.env.tfvars` into `<env>.env.tfvars`.
 Update the content :